 NURSING SPECIALIST FOR HOME PN

-The PN and central line training is in combination with written instructions that can be translated into any language.
+The PN and central line training This training for parents is in combination with written instructions that can be translated into any language.
 The training will progress at the pace of each individual learner as everyone takes different periods of time to learn all the aspects of care.
 Practice takes place using ‘pretend’ central lines and the equipment families will be going home with.

 Once learners are at a certain stage they will start caring for their child’s central line and PN with staff support and supervision until they are deemed competent and their training pack is ‘signed off’.
 At this point then they take over the care of the PN and central line while their child is still in hospital so they have the support of the staff if needed.